 A sales funnel means using marketing techniques to make a sell as many goods as possible, as fast as possible.
 It may be under the of providing users with what they need, but mostly, it is making users feel they need something and then sell.

 Lifecycle marketing, in its turn, is a more humane way of doing business aimed to help the target audience solve their problems.
-It is a way to develop the customer journey you would like to experience yourself.
+It is a way to develop the buyer journey you would like to experience yourself.
 Such an approach results in mutually beneficial and respectful relationships.

 In reality, the lines may blur between these terms since any marketing tactic is at least a little persuasive to attract traffic and win over competitors.
 At the same time, pushy sales are an outdated model because users have more control over communication with brands today and able to stop it anytime.